 In this strategy, the system will transmit signals based on the estimated location of legitimate users.
-The LED will be selected to transmit signals to the user that stays in its coverage area.
-In case there exists more than one user in the coverage of the LED, the signal will be transmitted by the multiple access scheme, i.e., NOMA.
+The LED will transmit signals to users located in its coverage area.
+In case there exist more than one user in the coverage of the LED, the signal will be transmitted by the multiple access scheme, i.e., NOMA.
 Hence, the transmitted signal by $S_n$, denoted by $x_n^{\rm smp}$, can be expressed as

 A disadvantage of this method is that the devices located in the overlapping area may be interfered with the signals sent from different LED sources, and the interference causes some rate loss in terms of transmission performance.
-In order to improve such a disadvantage, a novel scheme is introduced in the next subsection.
+In order to overcome such a rate loss, we further introduce a novel smart LED linking strategy.